- Program Code:6422

 |GNED-500||Global Citizenship: From Social Analysis to Social Action|

-Successful graduates of the Game Art and Design Diploma program have the opportunity to apply their credits towards further study at the degree level.
+Successful graduates of the Game Art and Design Diploma program have the opportunity to apply their credits toward further study at the degree level.
 Listed below are the degrees from partnering institutions that are available for this program.

 Please note that each partner pathway has a specific minimum grade requirement in order to qualify for transferring credits, which are assessed by the receiving partner institution.